Gonzalo Vásquez (footballer)

-Gonzalo Aníbal Vásquez Pardo (born 11 January 1988 in Chile) is a Chilean former footballer who last played for Lanexang United in Laos.
+Gonzalo Aníbal Vásquez Pardo (born 11 January 1988) is a Chilean former professional footballer who played as a midfielder or forward.

 Career

 Vasquez started his senior career with Colo-Colo.
 In 2011, he signed for Ñublense in the Chilean Primera División, where he made nine appearances and scored zero goals.
 After that, he played for A.C.
 Barnechea, Deportes Pintana, and Lanexang United.

 Personal life

 He is the cousin of the Chile international footballer Arturo Vidal.

 After playing in Laos, Vásquez returned to Chile to carry on with his studies and graduated as a Construction Engineer.